-US Fiance Visa Discussion And Our Services
+US K-1 Fiance Visa Services and Information

-Overview of Fiance Visa Process
+Overview of K-1 Fiance Visa Process

 Many US citizens find love with a foreign national through social networking sites, work, study, or many other ways, and wish to get married to the man or woman of their dreams.
 Yet unless the foreign national is already in the United States in legitimate ways, if you wish to marry a foreign national fiance in the United States, it is usually first necessary to secure a fiance visa to bring your fiance into the United States legally and properly.
 If your fiance is already inside the United States, other considerations, such as future travel, non-immigrant intent issues, and the like may come into play.